vcobar/vball-scrimmage/README.md

 # vball-scrimmage
 Manage weekly scrimmage games with friends.
 The stack will be React, SASS, ES6.
-With this iteration, it will be assumed there is no persistence.
+With this iteration, it will be assumed there is no data persistence.

 ### Constraints
 Active players: 8 <= players <= 12